jinca/quantum-processor/README.md

 This repo contains the following files to see the answer for the Math problem:

 3. math_problem.tex
-4. math.pdf
+4. math_problem.pdf

-To see the answer, you might copy the source code in any Latex program such as TeXstudio.
+To see the answer, you might download the available PDF version.

+Or you might copy the source code in any Latex program such as TeXstudio.

 If you want to see it online, you might use [Overleaf](https://www.overleaf.com) and copy the content in a **New project**.